Which Business Credit Cards Do Not Report Personal Credit?

 Sticking to business credit cards that don’t report your activities to the consumer credit bureaus may protect your personal score, but it’s not without its drawbacks.
 The most notable is that it significantly limits your credit account options.

-Remember, the only business credit cards that never show on your personal credit report come from Bank of America, Citi, U.S. Bank, and Wells Fargo.
-Of the four, only U.S. Bank has a respectable selection of business credit lines right now.
+Remember, the only business credit cards that never show on your personal credit report come from Citi, U.S. Bank, and Wells Fargo.
+Of the three, only U.S. Bank has a respectable selection of business credit lines right now.

-Currently, Bank of America’s cards offer fairly unimpressive rewards.
-Citi only has two accounts available, and one is only for Costco members.
+Currently, Citi only has two accounts available, and one is only for Costco members.
 Meanwhile, Wells Fargo doesn't have any business accounts for new applicants.

 Of course, the other downside to using these types of business credit cards responsibly is that they won’t positively impact your personal credit either.
 However, you’re better off using a personal credit card to build credit for yourself anyway.